ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 If you do not specify any network port, a default one is assigned to the instance when the instance is created and booted.

-In rare occasions though, you can create ports beforehand through APIs.
-After you create a port and associate it with one of the networks that you select in the
+Occasionally, you may need to create ports beforehand through APIs.
+After you create a port and associate it with one of the networks that you've selected in the
  **Networks** tab, you'll be able to view this port in the **Available** table.
 You can click the plus sign (+) to move it to **Allocated**.

 ![The Flavor tab]({{site.baseurl}}/img/launch_instance_port.png)

 #### The Security Groups tab

-Make a selection from the list of security groups and click the plus sign (+) to move it to **Allocated**.
+Make a selection from the list of security groups, then click the plus sign (+) to move it to **Allocated**.

 ![The Security Group tab]({{site.baseurl}}/img/launch_instance_srg.png)        																																																										 |